Your cart is currently empty!

 Ian Miskelley’s Legacy

 Ian Miskelley was 19 years old.
-In high school, Holland Christian High School, he won four state championships.
-He’d just started university at Michigan State.
-On Sept 7th, 2020, he died by suicide.
+During his time at Holland Christian High School, he won four state championships.
+He’d just started university at Michigan State when on Sept 7th, 2020, he died by suicide.

 Though he hadn’t been at Michigan State very long, he made an impact.
 “When his teammates needed something, they could go to Ian,” says his university swim coach, Mike Bottom.
 “He would always drop whatever he’s got going on and get it done.
 It’s just really important that people take from this a real understanding that you’ve gotta appreciate people every day for who they are.
 You might not have that chance again.”